Close

 Gather essential documents systematically:

-• Recent passport photographs meeting Indonesian specifications
+• Recent passport photograph meeting Indonesian specifications

 • Financial statements demonstrating sufficient funds